 The first class I attended was architecture.
 Right away the professor asked us to draw a rectangle.
 I was sitting at the back of the class, as I did in high school, and I heard him say in a deep professor voice, “Draw a rectangle that is 2 ¼ in height x 3 ⅝ in length.”
 I froze, and sat motionless on the drafting chair, my jaw practically resting on the desk.
 I knew what a rectangle was, but I had absolutely no idea about those numbers to which he was referring.
 I knew they were called fractions, but that’s it.
 I had no clue as to how they worked or what they meant.
 I was horrible at math.
 Ironically, my dad was a math god!
 He majored in math in college.
 He did all that crazy trig and calculus stuff.
 I remember once, when I was in second grade, I asked him for help with my math.
 He tried explaining things to me, but I simply could not understand what he was trying to explain to me.
 I tried with all my mental capacity, but it was just way too abstract for my brain.
 He then exploded, yelling at me and asking me how and why I could not understand.
 It was pretty scary.
 He had little patience with me, and as a result, I never again asked him for help with math.
 Instead, I simply avoided the entire subject.
-Now, as a young adult, math came back to bite me in the ass, leaving me stunned at my drafting table, absoulutely helpless against drawing a rectangle with a ruler.
+Now, as a young adult, math came back to bite me in the ass, leaving me stunned at my drafting table, absolutely helpless against drawing a rectangle with a ruler.
 I didn’t even know what the lines on the ruler meant.
 Needless to say, my being an architecture major lasted exactly two-minutes.
 I still have the drafting kit somewhere in the garage.

 The spring semester offered a chance to get things right.
 This time I enrolled in basic math, basic English, baseball, swimming, and Intro to Philosophy.
-I was back at it with another full load and a more positive outlook.
+I was back at it with another full load of classes and a more positive outlook.
 My car had broken down, so I was walking or riding my bike to school.
 Extra motivation came from my trying out for the baseball team.
 I had played all my life, and I was good!
 Some things, however, stayed the same.
 I was still smoking weed and hanging with the homies on weekends.
 I got a lot of shit from them for going to college.
 “Look at this little bitch school boy,” they would say to me.
 “Fuckin’ vato has a backpack like a little bitch!”
 It was the same shit all the time with these guys, but I ignored the noise.
 I kept at.
 I would say to them, “How can I soar like an eagle when I’m surround by a bunch of fucking turkeys?”
 It’s still one of my favorite lines.

 I really wanted to do well in the spring semester.
 I wanted to prove to myself that I belonged in college.
 After a few weeks, though, my focus began to fade.
 There were too many distractions.
 My parents were officially divorced, but we were all still living under the same roof because my dad didn’t want to leave my mom the house, and my mom didn’t have the money to rent an apartment.
 Even after the divorce, the fighting was intense, and there was a lot of yelling and screaming.
 It was affecting my brother and sister, too.
 There was barely any communication in our house, and if there was, it certainly wasn’t healthy.
-We were living with two people that hated one another and there was no escape.
+We were living with two people that hated one another and there was no way out.

 Nobody asked me how I was doing.
 I kept my head down.
 I went to work and school.
 On weekends, I was still getting fucked up with the homies.
 It was a tough time.
 To make matters worse, at mid-semester, I was hit by a car on campus, and my bike was destroyed.
 Luckily, I came out of it relatively unscathed.
 I did get $2000, out of it, which gave me enough to fix my 1964 VW Bug.
 I again had a car.
 That was a major plus.
 In the end, however, I was still relatively directionless, and college was proving to be a difficult endeavor.
 With a few weeks to go before the end of the spring semester, I had four F’s and an A in baseball.
 Things were looking bleak.
 Then I was cut from the baseball team.
 I felt out of sync with the world, spiraling further and further away from a purpose, further from myself.
 The outlook was bleak.
-Then, out of the blue, I saw Freddy.
+Then, out of the blue, I ran into Freddy.

 Freddy was a kid I knew from my old neighborhood in Rosemead.
 We went to Elementary and Junior High School together.
 Before running into him at Rio Hondo, I hadn’t seen him since the eighth grade because we headed to different high schools.
 “What’s up, Freddy?
 How you been?”
 I asked.
 He had his backpack on and was wearing glasses.
 He looked like a veteran of the junior college scene.
 “I’m good,” he said.
 “I’m just taking classes and trying to get out of here.
 How are you doing?
 How are your classes?”
 He didn’t know better in asking me that.
 “To be honest, I’m not doing good.
 I’m failing every single class,” I answered.
 “I failed the first semester, too,” I added.
 To my surprise, Freddy didn’t flinch.
 There was no judgmental look.
 Instead, he said, “You need to see a counselor.”
 “What?”
 I said.
 “They have counselors in college?”
 “Yeah!”
 Freddy said.
 “You go right through those doors.”
 He pointed at the main building.
 He said, “Just go in there and tell them you want to make an appointment to see a counselor.
 “Dude, thanks, Freddy!
 I appreciate it,” I said.
 “I’ll see later.”
 I walked over the main building and made an appointment with a counselor.
 Following Freddy’s ended up being one of the smartest things I’ve ever done.